 First, make sure you never enter any information asked for in a popup, or a website that you didn’t specifically navigate to.

 If the popups or redirects to another site keep happening, shut down your browser.

-On iOS, double-tap the Home button on your iOS device to see all open apps, then slide your browser app away.
+On iOS, double-tap the Home button or half swipe up on your iOS device to see all open apps, then slide your browser app away.